jia-xinyu/Caracal_Teensy/README.md

 </div>

 ## Introduction #
-This repository for Teensy 4.1 functions as a hardware bridge between high-level controllers with Ethernet Ports and [GYEMS-RMD](http://www.gyems.cn/product.html) motors with CAN BUS Protocol.
+This repository functions as a hardware bridge between high-level controllers with Ethernet Ports and [GYEMS-RMD](http://www.gyems.cn/product.html) motors with CAN BUS Protocol.
 You can directly send torque commands to up to 9 motors and receive feedback data, such as position, velocity and actual torque.
 In the future, other sensor data will be also intergrated here in the same way.

 * `1_Motor_CAN` : CAN BUS protocol of motors to write command and read data
 * `2_Motor_CAN_UDP` : ~, UDP protocol to communicate with high-level controllers